Genesis 28:10-19 – The “Bethel” Branding Crisis?

 Get 3 lectionary‑based sermons every week.

-Try Pastor Essentials free for 10 days that includes complete sermons,
+Try Pastor Essentials Free for 7 Days that includes complete sermons,

 Bible study outlines, worship songs, closing prayer, and benediction.